madkom/event-sourcing-php/Banking/README.md

 ### Write Model (Rest API)

-`/banking/transferout` [POST] - Transfers out passed amount of money from one account to account
+`/banking/transferout` [POST] - Transfers out passed amount of money from one account to another

     @param "from_account" - From which account money should be taken
     @param "to_account" - To which account money should be send
+    @param "money_amount" - To send

+    @return void

+`/banking/transferoutbyclient` [POST] - Transfers out passed amount of money from one client to another

+    @param "from_client" - From which client money should be taken
+    @param "to_client" - To which client money should be send
-    @param "money_amount" -
+    @param "money_amount" - To send

     @return void

 ### Read Model (Rest API)